pinobatch/full-quiet-oss/docs/strips.md

 - `align` asserts that the following cel ID is a multiple of a given number.
 Useful for animations that toggle between two or among four cels.
-- `related` forces this cel to be kept in the same 1 KiB page of CHR as another cel.
+- `related` forces this cel to be kept in the same CHR page as another cel.
 This can be used to keep both an attack and its related projectiles paged in at once.
 - `subset` (deprecated) packs the cel before packing other cels.
   This was originally intended to put a specific set of cels into a